Azure-Samples/azure-servicebus-relay-samples/RelayListener/README.md

 ##Running the sample

 You can run the client from Visual Studio or on the command line from the sample's root directory by starting <code>client/bin/debug/client.exe</code>.
-You must run the service from Visual Studio or the command line, preferably with <code>start server/bin/debug/server.exe</code> into a separate, parallel command window, and the service must report itself as listening before you can start the client.
+You must run the service from Visual Studio or the command line, preferably with <code>start server/bin/debug/server.exe</code> into a separate, parallel command window, and the server must report itself as listening before you can start the client.